munn129/Computer-Vision-with-CUDA/README.md

 ### 2.4 libtorch(not yet)
 1. Install libtorch and unzip

-Libtorch don't need to build too.
+Libtorch also doesn’t need to be built.

 (for Windows user) add directory of torch.lib to system environment variable too.